machouinard/powerpress-posts-from-mysql/readme.txt

 = How should I set up the database table? =

-* Create fields that correspond to those on the MySQL Fields page of the plugin ( Post Title, Post Category, Post Body, Post/Featured Image, Podcast URL, Podcast Size, Podcast Media Type, Post Date ).
+* Create fields that correspond to those on the MySQL Fields page of the plugin ( Post Title, Post Category, Post Body, Post/Featured Image URL, Podcast URL, Podcast Size, Podcast Media Type, Post Date ).
 * Make sure to include a primary key.

 = I think something's not right.
 Can I fix it myself? =